Welcome to Writtle Neighbourhood Plan web site.

 Housekeeping Notes: -

-When you want to close a page without quiting the web site click on "Home" top left of the page or click on the arrow at the top left of the screen to go back one step, clicking the red cross on the right will exit the site.
+When you want to close a page without quiting the web site click on "Home" top left of the page or click on the arrow at the top left of the screen to go back one step, DO NOT CLICK 0N the red cross on the top right, it will exit the site.

 If you find any of our documents difficult to read you can enlarge them by clicking on the % at the bottom right of the screen or click on the magnifying glass symbol at the top of the page when viewing documents in Our Files and select a % increase to suit you.